openebs/openebs/contribute/design/proposal-cstor-orchestration.md

          type: openebs-cstor
          disks:
            #Disks that are associated with this Pool.
-           disk-list: ["disk-name1", "disk-name2",...]
+           diskList: ["disk-name1", "disk-name2",...]
            #This can contain the list of Disks that can be used as hot-spares if any of the
            # used disk are errored.
-           #disk-list-spares: ["disk-namex", "disk-namey",...]
+           #diskListSpares: ["disk-namex", "disk-namey",...]
            poolspec:
              #Defines the type of pool as passed from the SPC. stripe or mirror.
-           pooltype: "stripe"
+             poolType: "stripe"
              #Save the resources as sent from SPC.
 If these values are updated,
              # the corresponding values on the CStorPool Deployment YAML will have to be updated.
              #resources:
                #cpu:
                #memory:
              #Pool features as passed from the SPC.
-           #overprovisioning: false
+             #overProvisioning: false
        ```
    * Admin associates the SPC with a StorageClass
      ```